What happens when we dare to share?

 Perhaps it harks back to the days of women sitting around a campfire, telling stories, sharing the workload and looking out for one another.

 For some, it feels vulnerable.
 For others, they express fear that their idea is crazy.
 While others wonder if they have what it takes to succeed.

 In the company of supportive women, their aspirations are given the best chance to blossom.
 So often the potential others see in us is more than we see in ourselves.

 The accountability of sharing our dreams publicly within a safe space can be incredibly powerful.

-Not to mention the sense of possibility and certainty that comes from a robust conversation to further develop the idea and brainstorming the actions it will take to take the next step or up level in your career.
+Not to mention the sense of possibility and certainty that comes from a robust conversation to further develop the idea and brainstorming the actions it will take to get to the next step or up level.

 And then there are those that pride themselves to be fiercely independent.